 Fortunately, you can purchase a two stage snow blower that allows you to adjust the height so that the auger is not actually coming into contact with the ground at all times.
 You can definitely use this type of snow blower on a gravel driveway without causing too much of a problem.
 Obviously, there will be times when you will pick up a stone here or there but it shouldn’t be enough to hurt the snow blower itself and you can prevent it from causing damage to people or property by being careful where you aim the chute.
 In other words, don’t allow the discharge chute to be aimed at anyone or anything.
 That way, you won’t get stuck with the bill for repairing damages.

-Your best course of action is to purchase a two stage snow blower and then carefully adjust the height of the auger so that you are not allowing it to contact the ground directly.
-This may take some trial and error in order for you to figure out exactly where it needs to be adjusted but once you get the hang of it, it should speed things up considerably.
+If you have a gravel driveway, your best course of action is to purchase a two stage snow blower.
+Then carefully adjust the height of the auger so you’re not allowing it to directly contact the ground.
+This may take some trial and error in order for you to figure out exactly where it needs to be adjusted.
+Once you get the hang of it, it should speed things up considerably.

 The good news is that you can indeed use a snow blower even if your driveway is made of gravel.
 That definitely beats having to go outside and shovel everything by hand.
 There is no doubt that a snow blower is practically a required piece of equipment in certain parts of the country.
-If you happen to live in one of these areas, you will quickly understand how important it is to have a high quality snow blower that can get the job done as soon as you deal with your first winter snow storm.
+If you happen to live in one of these areas, you will quickly understand how important it is to have a high quality snow blower.